Full workflow

 Same flow, but Peeker buys the domains and runs DNS - no nameserver step for the customer.

-Repoint many domains at a new forwarding URL after the order is live.
+Repoint up to 25 domains at a new forwarding URL after the order is live.

 How to implement domain swaps